ek68794998/covid-employer-response/public/employers/README.md

 - `summary`: A general summary about the company.
 Should be 100-350 characters and avoid too many specific details.
 [Markdown](https://www.markdownguide.org/basic-syntax/) is supported here.
 - `citations`: A list of claims about the employer.
 Each one should indicate a number of things:
 	- `summary`: A textual summary of the claim.
 Should mention all specifics of the claim, and include dates when necessary.
 Generally, should be written in the past-passive tense, such as "Contoso has started ...", or "Contoso employees have been ...".
 Events that happened but are not ongoing can be written entirely in past tense, such as "Contoso issued a statement saying ...".
 [Markdown](https://www.markdownguide.org/basic-syntax/) is supported here.
-	- `positivity`: A value from -2 to +2 that indicates how positive the news is. -2 would be severely negative; 0 would be neutral; +2 would be incredibly positive.
+	- `positivity`: A value from 2 to -2 that indicates how positive the news is.
+		- 2: Highly positive.
+For example, going above and beyond mandated protocols to ensure employees are paid, executives paying out of pocket to ensure jobs or livelihoods, or redirecting capital or resources away from revenue efforts toward curbing COVID-19's spread and effect.
+		- 1: Positive.
+For example, not cutting employee salaries, following government mandates, or stepping up cleaning protocols.
+		- 0: Neutral.
+For example, cutting both executive and worker salaries, or taking actions against COVID-19 but which are not related to employee happiness or job security.
+Announcements which have also not yet come to fruition should also be marked as neutral.
+		- -1: Negative.
+For example, cutting employee salaries or furloughing without benefits.
+		- -2: Highly negative.
+For example, actively showing neglect for employee safety, or paying out executive bonuses while also laying off employees.
 	- `type`: Indicates that the **original** fact source is a published statement from an employee, whether they are a current, former, or anonymous source.
 	- `sources`: A list of sources for the claim.
 		- `source`: The website name or description.